ANGELICA

 What is it?

-The roots of Angelica, a large plant that lives for two years and loves to be near water.
-Angelica only grows leaves in its first year but in its second its stem can reach up to two meters.
+In herbal medicine, we primarily use the roots of Angelica; a large plant that lives for two years and thrives near water.
+Angelica only grows leaves in its first year but in its second its stem can reach up to two metres.
 The whole plant has an unusually strong but pleasant odour.

 FLOWERS